 a) Children to be put onto a star chart which will have comments made by the Teacher for each section of the day.
 Comments will be on work and behaviour.

-Session 1: Before playtime Session 2: To lunchtime Session 3: Afternoon b) Chart to be taken to Head at the end of each session.
+Session 1: Before playtime Session 2: To lunchtime Session 3: Afternoon

 (Award of max.
 2 stars each session.
 Targets are set with the Head for the weekly total.
 A reward is agreed for target reached)